muyuanjin/kcd2db/README.md

 - `DB.G.key` / `DB.G["key"]` - Always access global key value, If you are not sure whether your key conflicts with an existing method name

 ## Notes
+1. Namespace names cannot contain colons, "namespace:" will be used as a key prefix in the database to isolate data from different mods.
-1. When the key name is the same as an existing method, direct access will call the method instead of the key value
+2. When the key name is the same as an existing method, direct access will call the method instead of the key value, use.
+L or.
+G instead.
-2. When using `Dump()`, $1~9 in strings will be parsed as color codes by the console
 3. All values will be automatically JSON encoded/decoded (the game has built-in json.lua V0.1.1).
-4. Namespaces will automatically add a ":" suffix
+4. The JSON string size of a single object should not exceed 1 billion bytes (approximately 953MB), otherwise Sqlite will report an error "string or blob too big," making it impossible to store.
+5. When using `Dump()`, $0~9 in strings will be parsed as color codes by the console.
+The in-game console cannot display non-ASCII characters, and DEBUG log data will be truncated to prevent lag.

 ### Save-associated APIs